awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ### Deleting an OTA Update<a name="delete-ota-update"></a>

-When you create an OTA update, these things are created:
+When you create an OTA update, the following are created:
 + An entry in the OTA update job database\.
 + An AWS IoT job to perform the update\.
 + An AWS IoT job execution for each device being updated\.